extraordy/rh-sso-docs/Administration.md

 - **Client Id and Secret**: the default behavior.
 Secure clients pass their id and the secret, calculated from the server and provided to clients upon registration.
-This secret is used as a symmetric key to encrypt exchanges between client and server.
+This secret is used as an symmetric key to encrypt exchanges between client and server.
 The secret is never transferred and uses HMAC algorithm for key exchange encryption but there is no signature verification.
   The secret is dynamically generated by the server and can be regenerated.

 - **Signed JWT**: When a more robust approach is needed and symmetric key encryption is not an option the Signet JWT autheticator can be choosen.
 This approach is more CPU intensive.
 It is based on **JSON Web Tokens** and the RSA algorithm to sign the tokens.
 For this reason a private key and a certificate must be generated.
-The private is used to sign the JWT and the certificate to verify the signature.
+The private key is used to sign the JWT and the certificate to verify the signature.
 The private key will be stored in a JKS file offered for download and the certificate will be stored in RH-SSO database.
   External tools can be used and certificate import is possible.

 - **Signed JWT and Secret**: The JWT is signed with a symmetric secret instead